No items found.

 Host cancellations are severely penalised.
 Each cancellation triggers a fee, blocks your calendar for those dates, and damages your search ranking.
 Avoid cancelling at all costs.

-For more on how reviews drive your listing's success, see our Airbnb review guide.
+For more on how reviews drive your listing's success, see the Airbnb review guide.

 7. Earnings and payouts